Skip to Main Content

 Director of Engineering Excellence, SquaredUp

-Azure DevOps comes with built-in dashboards that allow teams to visualise metrics directly within the platform.
+Azure DevOps comes with built-in dashboards that allow teams to visualize metrics directly within the platform.
+These are especially useful for teams already invested in the Microsoft ecosystem or working primarily with Azure-based services.
 These dashboards provide a range of widgets that can display data such as work item progress, build status, code coverage, and more.

 Azure DevOps native dashboard